treep78/ember-resources/README.md

 As was mentioned, Routes are not the only things that can have actions;
  Components can have them too.
-Let's add some actions to the 'pokemon-snippet' Component:
+Let's add some actions to the 'pokemon-snippet' Component

 ```js
 actions: {